QuantEcon/Bookshelf/README.md

 ### Setup

-#### Commands
+#### Installation Commands
+Ensure you have `npm v5+` and `node v6+` installed.
+I am currently using `npm 5.5.1` and `node v6.11.4`
-* Pull from repository using `git pull`
+1. Pull from repository using `git pull`
+2. Update npm using the command `node install -g npm`
+3. Run `npm install -g create-react-app`
-* Run `node run install-all` to install all dependencies.
+4. Run `npm run install-all` to install all dependencies.
+#### Running Commands
+If you are in developement mode, you will need to have _both_ the webpack developement server for the React client _and_ the node express server running.
+To do this, run these commands:

-* Run `npm start` to start the server
+1. `npm start` from the `/` directory
+2. `npm start-client` **_OR_** `cd client && npm start` from the `/` directory

+You then will be able to connect to the website through the React client's port (default is 3000)

+If you would like to test a production build, run `npm run build` from inside the `/client/` directory.

+**Warning**: This takes a _long_ time (15+ min) and shouldn't be used until you actually need it.

+1. Run `npm run build-client` **_OR_** `cd client && npm run build` from the `/` directory
-* Run `npm run start-client` to start the Webpack Development server for the client side React app
+2. Run `npm start` to start the server

-* Run `npm run build-client` to package the React client app for usage in production
+If you get an error `Error: ENOENT: no such file or directory, stat '.../Bookshelf/client/build/index.html'`, then you haven't built the React application.
+Run step 1 again and wait for it to finish before starting the Express server

 #### Needed files
 There are some config files that are not on the repo because they contain sensitive information.
 These include: